Table of Contents

 A Representative office is generally preferable for the daily liaison and tracking of operations in a scenario where the initial contract has already been established with domestic companies, but the domestic suppliers can contact the overseas parent companies for different purposes like goods delivery or signing of contracts.

-Wholly Foreign-Owned Enterprise, in contrast to RO, is a foreign-invested limited liability entity that is legally entitled to carry out all the operations similar to that of a normal company.
+Wholly Foreign-Owned Enterprise (WFOE or WOFE), in contrast to RO, is a foreign-invested limited liability entity that is legally entitled to carry out all the operations similar to that of a normal company.
 A WFOE is more beneficial than RO due to its more proper structure, expandability, and flexibility.
 A WFOE is allowed to issue invoices, open bank accounts, apply for import and export licenses, engage in fundings, hiring employees, etc.

 As far as the government is concerned, it treats both the organizational structures differently.
 The supervision and entry-related permits like taxation agreement, establishment approval and industrial entry permits, etc., for RO, are a bit relaxed while they are strict for WFOE.